Safran Nacelles' Hamburg plant is at the heart of the German aerospace cluster in this region.

 The Hamburg plant spans some 8,000 square meters of floorspace dedicated to the assembly of all nacelle components – air inlet, fan cowl, thrust reverser and exhaust system – and the painting and assembly of the final set of engine accessories (EBU: Engine Build Up).
 It also offers reception spaces for airline representatives who take delivery of their integrated propulsion systems (engine and nacelle), and perform a final inspection, before these systems are shipped to the Airbus final assembly line in Hamburg.

-The plant currently has about 70 employees, including machinists, painters, inspectors, support staff and employees who provide direct support at the customer's final assembly line. by 2020, the plant should count about 100 employees.
+The plant currently has 80 employees, including machinists, painters, inspectors, support staff and employees who provide direct support at the customer's final assembly line. by 2020, the plant should count about 100 employees.

 Both the building itself and its tools and equipment draw on Safran Nacelles' 20 years of experience in applying Lean precepts2, enabling the company to create a facility organized for highly efficient workflows.
 The plant features a modular design, which means it can be completely reorganized in just a few minutes, giving it the flexibility needed to adapt to fluctuations in production rates.
 Designed along with the architecture firm Goldbeck, the plant does not have any support pillars in the middle of production zones.
 All machinery is mounted on wheels or air cushions for easy displacement.
 In addition, energy sources have been placed higher up to make production lines more adaptable.
 This type of organization has become the benchmark across Safran.

 1 - CFM International, a 50/50 joint company between Safran Aircraft Engines and GE.

 2 - Lean Manufacturing is an organizational method that supports faster, more efficient and less expensive manufacturing.

 Aziz Ouabbou : 01 61 65 67 24

 James Pires : 02 32 20 40 12